nestjs/docs.nestjs.com/content/recipes/prisma.md

 Next, you can write services that you can use to make database calls for the `User` and `Post` models from your Prisma schema.

-Still inside the `src` dirtectory, create a new file called `user.service.ts` and add the following code to it:
+Still inside the `src` directory, create a new file called `user.service.ts` and add the following code to it:

 ```typescript
 import { Injectable } from '@nestjs/common';